Species of Local Concern

 A denizen of pine forests and mixed woodlands, the Brown-headed Nuthatch breeds locally and lives in our area year round.
 Although abundant in some places, especially at Jordan Lake, the bird is threatened across much of its range.
 New Hope Audubon sells Brown-headed Nuthatch boxes online and at our monthly meetings.
 Placing nest boxes in areas with ample numbers of pine trees may help the local population of this Southern specialty.

 Chimney Swifts are spring and summer residents that migrate from South America to breed.
 These fast moving birds once nested in massive, hollow trees in the eastern United States, but have since adapted to using chimneys.
 If you have nesting swifts in your chimney, simply close the flue damper, and consider yourself lucky.
 Chimney Swifts are declining over their range, partly due to the recent trend towards capping chimneys.
 New Hope Audubon has built several swift “towers” in the Triangle, to aid with nesting and roosting.
 One such tower can be observed at Sandy Creek Park in Durham.
+For information on swifts in fall migration and their spectacular swirling flocks as they gather for roosting in local chimneys, click here.

 As recently as the 1970’s, the Eastern Bluebird was in steep decline over much of the eastern United States.
 The effects of DDT, and the lack of old tree cavities for nesting, were partly to blame.
 After several decades of awareness and conservation, and the installation by landowners of manmade nest boxes, the Eastern Bluebird has made a comeback.
 New Hope Audubon sells Eastern Bluebird houses online, and at our monthly meetings.
 Hosting a family of bluebirds is one of the easiest ways to contribute to local conservation efforts.
 For more information on Bluebird conservation, visit ncbluebird.org